ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/3_run.md

 </lfbinding>
 ```

-In the `<lfoptions>` element, timeseries and maps to be reported are activated/deactivated.
-We chose to report timeseries of discharge (`repDischargeTs`) and reservoirs (`repsimulateReservoirs`).
+In the `<lfoptions>` section, time series and maps to be reported are activated/deactivated.
+We chose to report time series of discharge (`repDischargeTs`) and reservoirs (`repsimulateReservoirs`); these options will save text files (in TSS format) with the respecive time series.
 Regarding maps, in this case we're not interested in the end state maps, therefore `repEndMaps` is deactivated.
 We're only interested in the map stacks of state variables, therefore we activated `RepStateMaps`.
-However, this variable will not create the discharge and water abstraction map stacks; for that we need to activate the variables `repDischargeMaps` and `RepTotalAbs`.
+However, this option will not create the discharge and water abstraction map stacks; for that we need to activate the variables `repDischargeMaps` and `RepTotalAbs`.
 Finally, to generate the water exploitation index maps, we need to activate both `indicator` and `repWIndex`.

-In the `<lfuser>` element, we need to set several features.
-First, the points in the river network for which timeseries output will be generated; we defined three points using their longitude and latitude separated by spaces (there are other posibilities to set the reporting points).
+In the `<lfuser>` section, we need to set several features.
+First, the points in the river network for which time series output will be generated; we defined three points using their longitude and latitude separated by spaces (there are other posibilities to set the reporting points).
 We set the simulation period, i.e., the start and end dates (`StepStart` and `StepEnd`), the timestep from which initial conditions may be read (`timestepInit`) and the timesteps that will be included in the output map stacks (`ReportSteps`).
 Later, the paths for the initial conditions and outputs are set.
 Finaly, the location of the initial condition maps must be specified.
-Special remark on the lower groundwater zone initial value (`LZInitValue`), for which we generated a map stack during the warmup run, instead of a end map; that's the reason why the directory where the map is located is different.
+Special remark on the lower groundwater zone initial value (`LZInitValue`), for which we generated a map stack during the [warmup run](2_warmup.ipynb), instead of a end map; that's the reason why the directory where the map is located is different.

 > **Note**.
 Pay special attention to the 5 nines in the variable `ReportSteps` (`1..99999`), which are necessary since the simulation exceeds the 10,000 timesteps